ashish5433/RagChatBoot-Backend/README.md

 ## RAG BASED AI CHAT BOT

-Backend for chat bot which ingest feeds,stores data and answer your queries with the power of LLM model with proper session.
+Backend for a chatbot that ingests feeds, stores and manages data, and provides query responses powered by LLMs, with robust session management

 ## Overview